andrechristikan/ack-nestjs-boilerplate/kafka/README.md

     ```

-4. In `src/app/app.module.ts`, we need to import `KafkaAdminModule`, `KafkaProducerModule`, `KafkaConsumerModule`.
+4. In `src/app/app.module.ts`, we need to import `RouterKafkaModule`, and `add RouterKafkaModule into RouterModule`.

+    - `RouterKafkaModule` use to import all `Kafka**Module`.
         - `KafkaAdminModule` use to create custom kafka topics.
         - `KafkaProducerModule` use to produce message to some topic
         - `KafkaConsumerModule` consume for topics.

+    - `RouterModule` use to rewrite the url prefix

         ```ts
         // src/app/app.module.ts